Planned Parenthood sues Indiana over abortion clinic requirements

 The Lafayette clinic provided 54 non-surgical abortions in the 12 months ended July 1, and other medication, primarily contraception, more than 10,000 times, the lawsuit said.

-If the Lafayette clinic stops providing non-surgical abortions, the closest clinics are 60 miles away in Indianapolis or 85 miles away in Merrillville, Planned Parenthood said, adding that the Lafayette clinic would continue to provide health services.
+If the Lafayette clinic stops providing non-surgical abortions, the closest clinics are 60 miles away in Indianapolis or 85 miles in Merrilville, Planned Parenthood said, adding that the Lafayette clinic would continue to provide health services.

 Planned Parenthood applied on July 15 with Indiana state health officials for a license and a waiver of the requirements.